SecurityInnovation/PGPy/docs/source/progress.rst

 .. note::

-    \* Cipher depends on the currently installed OpenSSL being compiled with support for it
+    \* Cipher availability depends on the currently installed OpenSSL being compiled with support for it